joaoclemencio/RepData_PeerAssessment1/PA1_template.md

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-By grouping the data by day and counting the number of days, we can see that the only `NA`s correspond to entire days.
+By grouping the data by day and counting the number of `NA`s, we can see that these correspond to entire missing days.

 ```r